Category Archives: HOPE

 You know what a relief it is when someone strong takes a heavy package out of your hands.
 You lean forward, release your grip and suddenly the weight is gone.
 God promises: “Commit to the Lord whatever you do and He will establish your plans.”
 (Proverbs 16:1, NIV).
 When I ask God, sincerely, to have His way with whatever it is, big or little, He promises to make my thoughts “become agreeable to His will” and to establish my plans.

-Sheep Grazing in the Mountains at Sunset | Best Pictures in the World[5] Dwell in the land and enjoy safe pasture while you are doing the next right thing.
+[5] Dwell in the land and enjoy safe pasture while you are doing the next right thing.
 I like how Joyce Meyer summed up this part of the verse.
 She says be bold enough to trust God and enjoy your life WHILE He solves your problems.
 As the years, and trials, go by (and they both do, you know) I am learning to let go of worry before I see solutions and enjoy the blessings that are right in front of me.
 Each trouble I go through teaches me more about God’s faithfulness and His loving kindnesses.

 I implore you: prayerfully study Psalm 37.
 It is filled with reassurances about God’s faithfulness to help and deliver the righteous “because they take refuge in Him.
 (Psalm 37:40, NIV)